Story At-A-Glance

 Background

-It took place as a live videoconference on Dec.
-14 and discussed the major transportation innovations that have been made in the Inland Empire in the year 2021.Â
+It was a live video conference on Dec.
+14 and discussed the major transportation innovations made in the Inland Empire in 2021.

 What is LTC?